This guide explains how to use the board for administrators.

 The Advanced Settings tab allows you to configure various settings.

-Select the initial step to set when you press the [Initialize] button on the card after creating it.
+Select the initial step to set when you press the [START WORKFLOW] button on the card after creating it.

 When checked, the card’s steps will be copied to a custom field when the card’s steps transition.
 Select the custom field to which this copy will be made.
 The custom field must be created on the board beforehand.

-When checked, the approver defined in “Transition” will be added as a card member when the card step transitions to a step that requires an action from an approver (e.g., “Pending Approval”).
+When checked, the approver defined in “Transition” will be added as a card member when the card step transitions to a step that requires an action from an approver (e.g., “Awaiting Approval”).

 Actions can be performed by anyone, not just card members.
 However, only card members are prompted to take action.
 To prompt an approver to take action, the approver must be added as a card member.
 This can be done manually in advance or automatically with this option.